How To Calculate And Lower Labor Costs

 The best way to get started on a 9/80 work schedule is to first examine your corporate, business, and functional level strategies to see if it’s the best solution.

-The next step would be to create a test schedule using Sling to see if fits in with the way you work.
+The next step would be to create a test schedule using Sling to see if it fits in with the way you work.

 Finally, you would want to discuss the change with your employees so that it’s not a surprise when they start working nine-hour days instead of eight.